Marchessault scores twice, Vegas tops Anaheim 5-2

 “We’re playing some good hockey right now and we worked hard to be there and we’re gonna work hard to stay there,” Marchessault said.

-Mark Stone, Alex Tuch and Reilly Smith also scored for the Golden Knights.
+Mark Stone, Tuch and Reilly Smith also scored for the Golden Knights.
 Fleury, who was selected to play in his fifth All-Star Game, also earned his 455th win to take over sole possession of sixth place all time, passing Curtis Joseph.

 Korbinian Holzer and Jakob Silfverberg scored for the Ducks and John Gibson made 38 saves while dropping to 2-8-1 against Vegas.